MinecraftMediaLibrary/EzMediaCore/README.md

 ---

+## List of Tasks
+A list of the tasks I need to do can be found [here](https://github.com/PulseBeat02/MinecraftMediaLibrary/issues/3).
+I am currently working on a ton of support for other operating systems.
+It currently only works on Windows, but hopefully I can get it to work on MacOS and Linux systems soon.

+---

 ## Contributors/Acknowledgements
 - [BananaPuncher714](https://github.com/BananaPuncher714) for helping lead the spark for the project, as well as code the Floyd-Steinberg implementation in Java.
 - [Jetp250](https://github.com/jetp250) for helping with the Floyd-Steinberg implementation.